 Python inheritance can prove confusing in the face of security declarations.

-On the other hand, if a base class hasn’t been run through the global class initializer (‘InitializeClass’), you need to proxy its security declarations in the superclass if you wish to access any of its methods within through-the-web code or via URL traversal.
+On the other hand, if a base class hasn’t been run through the global class initializer (‘InitializeClass’), you need to proxy its security declarations in the subclass if you wish to access any of its methods within through-the-web code or via URL traversal.

 In other words, security declarations that you make using ‘ClassSecurityInfo’ objects effect instances of the class upon which you make the declaration.
 You only need to make security declarations for the methods and subobjects that your class actually defines.
 If your class inherits from other classes, the methods of the base classes are protected by the security declarations made in the base classes themselves.
 The only time you would need to make a security declaration about an object defined by a base class is if you needed to redefine the security information in a base class for instances of your own class.
 An example below redefines a security assertion in a subclass: